 The classic symptom of Giardia is diarrhea, but some pets are asymptomatic carriers.

 Treating Giardia has two parts: medication and prevention of reinfection.
 You will need to be diligent about cleaning your pet and their environment outside while the medication does its job inside.

 Medication: A combination of medications is usually prescribed for Giardia infection.
 Metronidazole, an antibiotic with some anti-inflammatory properties, and/or a de-wormer called Fenbendazole.

 Prevention of Reinfection: During the course of treatment, you will need to bathe your pet at least once to clear away the cysts that may have attached to your pet's fur.
 You will want to clean their environment as well, paying special attention to the areas in your yard where your pet deposits their stool.
 Giardia cysts remain viable for several months once expelled, so be thorough when cleaning these areas.
 You will want to immediately clean any stool deposited by your pet during treatment, and wipe your pet's paws off after a bowel movement before they have a chance to groom themselves.
 Wiping their bottom with a wipe is an extra measure of protection against reinfection.

 Once treatment is finished, you will resubmit a fecal sample to the lab for a parasite screen to confirm no more trophs or cysts are seen.

 Can I get Giardia from my pet?

 It's unlikely.
-It would require you coming into contact with the cysts in the same way your pet was exposed, which is probably not going to happen.
+It would require contact with the cysts in the same way your pet was exposed, which is probably not going to happen.
 But if you don't want to leave that to chance, wear gloves when handling your pet's feces and wash your hands before eating.